-There are many ways to do fruit salad (and you can certainly use your own preferred way here), but I used roughly equal parts strawberries, blueberries, raspberries, blackberries, and kiwi here.
+There are many ways to do fruit salad (some unexpected, like anise fruit salad and grilled fruit salad), but I used roughly equal parts strawberries, blueberries, raspberries, blackberries, and kiwi here.
 Kiwi is one of those fruits that instantly make me feel fancy.
-I love kiwi, but never ever think to buy it…so I rarely eat it.
+I love kiwi, but never ever think to buy it...so I rarely eat it.
 What is up with that?
-Effective immediately I’m adding kiwi to my grocery list.
+Effective immediately I'm adding kiwi to my grocery list.

-Aaaand the whipped cream.
-I added a quarter cup of my champagne orange curd to one cup of heavy whipping cream and let my stand mixer do its thing.
-The result is a bowl of perfectly fluffy whipped cream with just the right amount of citrusy mimosa flavor.
-The beauty of this simple but fancy whipped cream is that you can sub in store-bought curd if you’re in a time crunch – lemon, lime, etc. But I will say that a jar of champagne orange curd is a fun addition to your home brunch scene, and especially so for daytime entertaining.
-It’s great on bread and breakfast-y baked goods, and now it’s doing double duty by giving us mimosa whipped cream.
+I will say, though, that a jar of champagne orange curd is a fun addition to your home brunch scene, and especially so for daytime entertaining.
+It's great on bread and breakfast-y baked goods, and now it's doing double duty by giving us mimosa whipped cream.

 - 6 oz blueberries